- Karen Lau

 Mr. Henry Potter's Office

 Mr. Potter is the nemesis and polar opposite of George Bailey.
 Potter is a greedy banker, hoarder of wealth, and ignorant of his community.
 His office is full of ostentatious displays of his money.
 It includes two busts of Napoleon, one portrait of himself, statuettes, books, and ornate wood furniture.
-The height and build of Mr. Potter’s desk accommodates his wheelchair.
-On his desk, you’ll notice two telephones, assorted papers and pens, and an odd-looking contraption that is actually an old-fashioned letter sealer.

 This is a brilliant example of how It’s a Wonderful Life uses furniture to contrast George Bailey’s humility and Henry Potter’s excess.

-Mary Hatch’s childhood home
+Mary Hatch's Childhood Home

-Mary’s childhood home is delightfully airy, and features several really evocative pieces of furniture from the time period.
 The first is her carved wood sofa, or settee, in the living room.
 This is a Rococo-style piece which became quite popular in the 1920s and 1930s.
 The lace doilies pinned to the back cushions give it a homey feel, and it sits quite low to the ground.

 "That drafty old house!" - Honeymoon Edition